elenderg/PAL-1000/instruções de compilação.md

 `Round the address up to the nearest multiple of 4.`

-`239.
-Lastly, we assign addresses to each of our routines:`
+239. Lastly, we assign addresses to each of our routines:

 `To address some routines given an address:`